amarmer/Class-Quasi-Template/README.md

 Syntax: ```C++ template <parameter-list> class-declaration.```

-Here is described another type of `class` which fits definition from Wikepedia and since it is very similar to `class template` but is not exactly the same, it is called `class quasi-template`.
+Here is described another type of `class` which fits definition from Wikipedia and since it is very similar to `class template` but is not exactly the same, it is called `class quasi-template`.

 `class quasi-template` is described bellow.